evanl23/learn-git/tasks/branch.md

 repository yet.
 What happens if we have such a conflict?
 Let's create one and find out.

 Create a third new branch (fourth total) and name it `hello`.
-Create a fourth new branch and name it `goodbye`.
-In both branches, create a file.
+In both your `main` and `hello` branches, create a file.
 Name the file `hello.txt`.
-In the `hello` branch, write `hello` in the file, and in the `goodbye` branch, write `goodbye`.
+In the `hello` branch, write `hello` in the file, and in your `main` branch, write `goodbye`.
+Commit `hello.txt` twice, once in each branch.

+At this point, we now have two branches with different copies of a file with the same name.
+What happens if we attempt to run `git merge hello`?